AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/osgi-services/basics.md

 ---
 title: OSGi services development basics
 description: Learn about the basics of developing an OSGi service
 role: Developer
 level: Beginner
 topic: Development
 feature: OSGI
 kt: 8227
 thumbnail: 335476.jpeg
+exl-id: a3a9bf59-e9a2-4322-ac93-9c12c70b9a75
 ---
 # OSGi Services

 Learn the basics of OSGi services development, including: